straszheimjeffrey/The-Kiln/README.md

   :value (build-uri (?? request)))
 ````

-Here we assume you have some function `build-uri` that, when given a request
+Here we assume you have some function `build-uri` that, when given a
-object, will from it compute a URI.
+request object, will compute a URI.
 Also note the `??` syntax.
-It will automatically
+It will
-lookup the request.
+automatically lookup the request.

 ````clojure
 (defclay path